Sai Sai Kham Leng: Music career

-Sai Sai embarked on his first solo concert "Sai Sai Live" in 2004 followed by 'Sai Sai Birthday Show' an outdoor concert, on 10 April 2004 every year, gaining thousands of ticket sales which is currently the highest number in Myanmar music industry.
-The popular concert has since become an annual affair and gaining thousands of ticket sales which is a large number in Myanmar.
-Beyond performing, Sai runs Frenzo Music Production and spends time writing, composing and producing new music as well as directing music videos.
+Sai Sai embarked on his first solo concert, "Sai Sai Live" in 2004, followed by 'Sai Sai Birthday Show', an outdoor concert, on 10 April 2004 every year, gaining thousands of ticket sales, which is currently the highest number in the Myanmar music industry.
+The popular concert has since become an annual affair and has gained thousands of ticket sales, which is a large number in Myanmar.
+Beyond performing, Sai runs Frenzo Music Production and spends time writing, composing, and producing new music as well as directing music videos.

-In 2005, Sai Sai released album "Sai Sai Hu Khaw Thi" (It is Called Sai Sai) and the follow-up albums "Happy Sai Sai Birthday" was released in 2007, "Ever Golli" (Always Dwifter) was released in 2009, "Date Date Kye" (Topnotch) was released in 2012.
-In 2013, Sai performed in the opening and closing ceremonies of the 2013 Southeast Asian Games as home country.
+In 2005, Sai Sai released the album "Sai Sai Hu Khaw Thi" (It is Called Sai Sai), and the follow-up albums, "Happy Sai Sai Birthday" was released in 2007, "Ever Golli" (Always Dwifter) was released in 2009, "Date Date Kye" (Topnotch) was released in 2012.
+In 2013, Sai performed in the opening and closing ceremonies of the 2013 Southeast Asian Games as the home country.

-On 1 April 2019, Frenzo released an animation music video for "Nga Yee Zar Ka Po Mite Tal" (My girlfriend is better than yours) collaborating with Frenzo artists Sai Sai Kham Leng, Nay Win, Phyo Lay, Bunny Phyoe, Ki Ki Kyaw Zaw, John and G Fatt, which is one of the tracks in Sai Sai Kham Leng's album "Sai Sai is Sai Sai", was released on 1 April 2018.
+On April 1, 2019, he unveiled an animated music video titled "Nga Yee Zar Ka Po Mite Tal" (My girlfriend is better than yours).
+The music video was a collaboration with Nay Win, Phyo Lay, Bunny Phyoe, Ki Ki Kyaw Zaw, John, and G Fatt.
+This lively track was included in his album "Sai Sai is Sai Sai," which had been released a year earlier on April 1, 2018.
 The music video became widely popular since the day released it on Sai Sai Kham Leng's official Facebook page and YouTube channel, and was praised for the animation quality and music video created by Pencell Studio.
 That music video was earned 1 M views within 24 hours and then 2 M views in 7 days.